-At present, about 69 to 70% of Pennsylvania workmans compensation claims are denied each year.
+At present, about 69 to 70% of workmans compensation claims are denied each year.
 For most claimants, an appeal process is necessary.
 Luckily, many of them can appeal to an administrative law judge.
-If their presentation has been prepared for properly, with the help of a Pennsylvania social security disability lawyer who can help the would-be claimant get his or her case in order, this could mean success.
+If their presentation has been prepared for properly, with the help of a social security disability lawyer who can help the would-be claimant get his or her case in order, this could mean success.
 Keep in mind if your injuries were caused by an accident, you may also need to consult a local car accident lawyer.

 Why Most Disability Claims Are Denied